 The United Kingdom has made and will likely continue to make progress advancing gender equity within the financial services industry.
 In the banking sector, for instance, the proportion of women CEOs rose to 9.7% in 2020 from just 1.7% in 2001.13 And women are forecast to account for one-quarter of positions across the three leadership ranks.
 But our forecast anticipates growth only among C-suite and senior leadership roles; the representation of women in the next generation roles is forecast at near-zero growth by 2030.
 Nonetheless, multiple initiatives, including the Women in Finance Charter, Hampton‑Alexander Review, and Social Mobility Employer Index are underway to build and retain diverse talent across the industry.
 In addition, a robust multiplier effect of 2.8x should go a long way to help bridge the gender gap.

 The Netherlands exhibits one of the fastest growth rates (13 pps) in the share of women in C-suite roles over the past decade.
 By 2030, women are likely to account for one-quarter of all C-suite roles.
 Among next generation roles, women may make up 32.4% of this segment by the end of the decade.
 Their representation in the senior leadership ranks, however, is forecast to decelerate by 1.3 pps to 18% by 2030.
-Despite a multiplier effect of 2.3x at an organisational level, the widening gap between the percentage of women in C-suite and senior leadership roles could be problematic.
+Despite a multiplier effect of 2.3x at an organizational level, the widening gap between the percentage of women in C-suite and senior leadership roles could be problematic.

 Creating an inclusive culture that promotes open and honest conversations to discuss and plan career goals and career progression is one thing all leaders should be acting on now to accelerate the path to leadership positions for women.